1n3ffbl3/MyFirstApplication/README.md

 Marta :
 1. Firstly sketch website on paper then create it
-2. Write use cases befor implementing logic
+2. Write use cases before implementing logic
 3. Improve technical vocabulary